Create Surface Hub 2S device account

 Unlike standard Room mailboxes that remain disabled by default, you need to enable the Surface Hub 2S device account to sign on to Microsoft Teams and Skype for Business.
 Surface Hub 2S relies on Exchange ActiveSync, which requires an ActiveSync mailbox policy on the device account.
 Apply the default ActiveSync mailbox policy that comes with Exchange Online.

-Create the account using the Microsoft 365 admin center or by using PowerShell.
+Create the account by using the Microsoft 365 admin center or by using PowerShell.
 You can use Exchange Online PowerShell to configure specific features including:

 - Calendar processing for every Surface Hub device account.